schollii/pypubsub/docs/about.rst

     you?).

-*Author, for several applications, since 2004*:
+*Oliver Schoenborn (Author of PyPubSub), for several applications, from 2004 to 2010*:
     I have used PyPubSub on several projects.
 Applications which, for example,

     - show tree structures with selectable nodes, and selected node's